The Role of a school Governor

 Mrs E Wagner - Chair of Governors

 Liz was born in Sheffield, “emigrated” to Southampton to read Chemistry at Southampton University and has stayed in the area ever since!
 She has worked in secondary education since graduating, holding posts from classroom teacher to Deputy Principal of an Academy.
 Liz now has her own Educational Consultancy business with a huge passion for helping children learn.
-Her spare time is spend doing voluntary work mainly for the Abbey, Music in Romsey and is Chair of the 2021 Romsey Festival.
-She is thoroughly enjoying being Chair of Governors of the Abbey Primary School which she considers to be a real privilege.
+Her spare time is spend doing voluntary work mainly for the Abbey, Music in Romsey and was Chair of the 2021 and 2023 Romsey Festival.
+She thoroughly enjoyings being Chair of Governors of the Abbey Primary School which she considers to be a real privilege.

 Liz visits the school at least once a week, holds regular meetings with the Headteacher and other staff and is in daily email contact.
-In addition to chairing the Full Governing Body, she is the governor who monitors the safeguarding procedures in the school and tries to attend all parents evenings and as many school events as possible.
+In addition to chairing the Full Governing Body, she is the governor who monitors the safeguarding procedures in the school and tries to attend as many parents evenings and school events as possible.

 Robert has been a foundation governor at Romsey Abbey Primary School since 2012.
 He was confirmed at the abbey and is a member of the congregation at St. Cross.
 He is interested in the strategic direction of the school, vulnerable children in the school and the emotional wellbeing of children at the school.

 He is a consultant in Public Health specialising in children and young people’s physical and mental health.
 His responsibilities include training registrars, system integration and academic links.
 He is married to a teacher at another primary school in Hampshire and has three children.

 Ann was born and raised in Surrey and has recently retired after 45 years in education.
 She spent her entire career in Primary and Middle school settings, during which time she has taught a wide range of ages from YR through to Y8.